tumtumtum/StreamingKit/README.md

 ## Example

 There are two main classes.
-The `STKDataSource` class which is the abstract base class for the various compressed audio data sources (HTTP, local file are provided).
+The `STKDataSource` class which is the abstract base class for the various compressed audio data sources.
 The `STKAudioPlayer` class manages and renders audio from a queue DataSources.
+By default `STKAudioPlayer` will automatically parse URLs and create the appropriate data source internally.

 ```objective-c